Jim Mansfield Jnr

 Jim Mansfield Jnr is an Irish businessman who was convicted in January 2022 of attempting to pervert the course of justice in relation to the 9 June 2015 kidnapping of Martin Byrne.

 Early life

 Mansfield Jnr and his two brothers, Tony and PJ are the sons of Jim Mansfield, a prominent Irish property developer and millionaire.
 Mansfield Jnr left school early, having had difficulty reading.

 Personal life

 Mansfield Jnr married young and later separated from his wife.

+Mansfield Jnr was in a relationship with the model Katy French before her death in December 2007.

 Business

 His brother Tony took over the heavy equipment part of their father's business and Jim was more involved in other areas, such as the Citywest hotel and other facilities, Weston Airport, and a planned convention centre.
 Jim took on a major role, with PJ acting as assistant.
 Jim frequently worked with his father.

 In 2015 he lost an appeal against a judgement order being granted against him in favour of Allied Irish Banks.